JyutdictEB/Jyutjam.org/src/en/folisc/README.md

 ### 3. Topics

-Scholars from all over the world are welcome to participate in the discussion or to report on their research findings (including but not limited to phonology, phonology, morphology, syntax, semantics, typology, language acquisition, psycholinguistics, neurolinguistics, computational linguistics, corpus linguistics) related to Lingnan languages (e.g. Cantonese, Hakka, Min and even non-Chinese languages) or on their unpublished research progress, especially ongoing projects, preliminary studies, term papers, etc.
+Scholars from all over the world are welcome to participate in the discussion or to report on their research findings (including but not limited to phonetics, phonology, morphology, syntax, semantics, typology, language acquisition, psycholinguistics, neurolinguistics, computational linguistics, corpus linguistics) related to languages in South China (e.g. Yue, Hakka, Min and even ethnic languages) or on their unpublished research progress, especially ongoing projects, preliminary studies, term papers, etc.

 ### 4. Report Form